 Does LOTO Apply to Forklift Battery Replacement?

-Can Forklift Operators Perform LOTO Themselves?
+Can Operators Perform LOTO Themselves?